What Is Tennis Elbow And Golfers Elbow?

 - Straightening the wrist or raising their hand

-An individual’s age is also considered to be a risk factor.
+An individual’s age is also a risk factor.
 More specifically, adults between the ages of 30 and 50 are among the most common to be diagnosed with epicondylitis.

-Most cases of epicondylitis can be effectively treated without the use of surgery.
-In fact, some studies have estimated that nearly 95% of patients suffering from either tennis or golf elbow are able to achieve relief using non-surgical techniques, which include:
+Most cases of epicondylitis can be effectively treated without surgery.
+In fact, some studies have estimated that nearly 95% of patients suffering from either tennis or golf elbow are able to achieve relief using non-surgical techniques.
+These treatments may include the following.

-- Physical therapy: Physical therapy may also be recommended, which involves specified stretches and exercises that are targeted to strengthen the arm and joint.
+Physical therapy may also help.
+A physical therapist will help you perform specific stretches and exercises that target and strengthen your arm and joint.

-- Brace: In some cases, a protective brace may be worn that restricts movement of the joint.
-This provides the muscles with rest in order to promote healing, as well as protects against exacerbation of the injury.
+This provides the muscles with rest in order to promote healing.
+It also protects against exacerbation of the injury.

-Patients suffering from symptoms of epicondylitis that persist despite numerous non-surgical treatment trials may be appropriate candidates for surgery.
-There are several types of surgery available to treat epicondylitis, though most include removal of deteriorated muscle tissue and reattachment of healthy muscle.
+If numerous non-surgical treatment trials haven’t worked, patients may need to consider surgery.
+There are several types of surgery available to treat epicondylitis.
+Most include removing deteriorated muscle tissue and reattaching healthy muscle.

-There are a number of risks associated with surgical intervention to treat epicondylitis, including:
+There are a number of risks with surgeries to treat epicondylitis, including:

 - Bleeding or infection at the incision site